-To be successful in this course you will need to master the narrative of Northwest history as presented in class and in the readings.
+To be successful in this course you will need to master the narrative of the history of U.S. foreign relations as presented in class and in the readings.
 In addition, you will be asked to think like historians and evaluate material critically so that you can make informed and intelligent interpretations and analyses.
 My job as the instructor is to help you acquire these skills and those you will need to write effective essays and exams.

-The assignments for this class are intended to help you develop skills in critical thinking and effective writing, while becoming more familiar with some of the major historical issues in the region.
+The assignments for this class are intended to help you develop skills in critical thinking and effective writing, while becoming more familiar with some of the major historical issues in U.S. foreign relations.
 All written assignments (except those completed in-class) must meet my requirements for papers (available in the paper assignment instructions, which will be posted in the class site in Canvas).
 Papers must be submitted at the start of class on the day they are due.
 For due dates of assignments please see the Class Schedule.
 Late assignments will be penalized for each day they are late.